Xi's article on high-quality development to be published

 BEIJING, June 15 (Xinhua) -- An article on high-quality development, by Xi Jinping, general secretary of the Communist Party of China (CPC) Central Committee, will be published on Sunday.

-The article by Xi, also Chinese president and chairman of the Central Military Commission, will be published in this year's 12th issue of the Qiushi Journal, a flagship magazine of the CPC Central Committee.
+The article by Xi, also Chinese president and chairman of the Central Military Commission, will appear in this year's 12th issue of the Qiushi Journal, a flagship magazine of the CPC Central Committee.
+The article consists of excerpts from Xi's relevant discourses from October 2017 to March 2024.

+Noting that China's economy has been transitioning from a phase of rapid growth to a stage of high-quality development, the article stresses that high-quality development is the theme of the country's economic and social development in the 14th Five-year Plan period (2021-2025) and beyond, and the first and foremost task in building a modern socialist country in all respects.

+High-quality development can meet the people's ever-growing desire for a better life, and it means a change from seeking growth to seeking better growth, according to the article.

 Photos